Connect with us

 In a statement on Wednesday, Environment and Forestry Cabinet Secretary Keriako Tobiko clarified that the ban on logging in all public and community forests remains in force.

-Mr Tobiko said that dealers will get movement permits issued by the Kenya Forest Service for all timber products from private commercial forests to safeguard against crooks eyeing public forests.
+Dealers will get movement permits issued by the Kenya Forest Service for all timber products from private forests to safeguard against crooks eyeing public forests.

 Peter Lugaria is a seasoned journalist with a degree in Communications from Daystar University with over a decade of experience in reporting on the latest building materials, fixtures, and appliances.